Script Development / Upload User Python Modules

 1. Upload Python Modules

-Users can choose the upload method based on their actual situation, and there is no difference in the result.
+Users can choose the upload method based on their actual situation, as there is no difference in the result.

 If users have access to the host, they can directly upload Python files/directories to the {installation directory}/data/resources/user-python-packages/